Zhuyi731/xtuOJCode/PROBLEM.md

 2. add a page about cat code details! ok
 3. back stage management url links to /info rather than /role_string/info.
 4. url with users management must add page start.
+5. back stage management about display of test detail, must remove the navigation.

 ### web java relation solve by panshuai
 1. cat source code must consider situation in period of contest. do a condition filter. ok